fugue/regula/docs/src/usage.md

   regula [command]

 Available Commands:
-  help        Help about any command repl        Start an interactive session for testing rules with Regula run         Evaluate rules against infrastructure-as-code with Regula. show        Show debug information. test        Run OPA test with Regula.
+  help              Help about any command repl              Start an interactive session for testing rules with Regula run               Evaluate rules against infrastructure as code with Regula. show              Show debug information. test              Run OPA test with Regula. version           Print version information. write-test-inputs Persist dynamically-generated test inputs for use with other Rego interpreters

 Flags:
   -h, --help      help for regula
-  -v, --version   version for regula
+  -v, --verbose   verbose output

 Use "regula [command] --help" for more information about a command.
 ```